Many small steps

 With fibromyalgia in particular, everyday life can quickly become overwhelming.
 Mindfulness helps you to feel more centered again.
 You don’t have to meditate for hours on end.
 Just a mindful moment while brushing your teeth, a conscious glance out of the window or a deep breath can reconnect you with yourself.

-Ask yourself in between: How do I feel right now?
+Ask yourself regularly: How do I feel right now?
 What do I need now? – These little check-ins are like signposts throughout the day.

 Your own rhythm counts – not that of others

 With fibromyalgia, it’s easy to compare yourself: Why can she do it, but I can’t?
 Or: I should be able to do more.
-But your body has its own rhythm.
-And following it is not a weakness – it’s a form of self-care.
+Your body has its own rhythm and following it is not a weakness – it’s a form of self-care.

 If you know your own rhythm and respect it, you will have much more ease.
 You don’t have to function like others.
-You can do it your way.
+You can do things your way.

 Start with a mini morning routine